Use Tiled in Python without an HTTP server¶

 In these situations, you may run the service and the client in the same process.

-From a (service-side) Tree instance¶
+From a (service-side) Tree instance

-from tiled.examples.generated_minimal import tree as service_side_tree
+from tiled.examples.generated_minimal import tree

-from tiled.client import from_tree
+from tiled.server.app import build_app

-client = from_tree(service_side_tree)
+client = from_context(context)

-the communication is all in-process and does not incur network overhead
+The communication is all in-process and does not incur network overhead or the debugging complexity of working with inter-process communication.

-From configuration¶
+From configuration

 The configuration may be given as: